Centuries of Stories

 By Ranger Kelly

-When you happen upon Lockhouse 6, whether by walking, biking, or driving past, you wouldn't know that this quaint house in an idyllic setting along the canal had witnessed so much history.
+When you happen upon Lockhouse 6, whether by walking, biking, or driving past, you wouldn't know that this quaint house along the canal had witnessed so much history.
 When I first moved to this area and drove the Clara Barton Parkway past the lockhouses, I wondered what they were used for and who had used them.
 Now as a park ranger for the C&O Canal, I am astounded by the historical impact of this stretch of river.

 In the 1770s, John Ballendine built a skirting canal with a grist mill around Little Falls, from the present site of Lock 6 to Fletchers Cove.
 George Washington's Pawtomack Canal Company used Ballendine's inspiration more than 10 years later to create a series of skirting canals at Little Falls, Great Falls, Seneca Falls, and more, so boats could utilize the river while avoiding the dangerous sections.
 After the short tenure of the Pawtomack Canal Company, land was converted to the newly formed Chesapeake and Ohio Canal Company.
 The ground-breaking ceremony for the C&O Canal on July 4, 1828, occurred not far from where Lockhouse 6 now stands.